-As of December 31, 2017, substantially all of our policies are monthly or single premium policies.
+As of December 31, 2019, substantially all of our policies are monthly or single premium policies.

 In general, we may not terminate mortgage insurance coverage except in the event there is non-payment of premiums or certain material violations of our mortgage insurance policies.
 The insured may cancel mortgage insurance coverage at any time at their option or upon mortgage repayment.
 GSE guidelines generally provide that a borrower meeting certain conditions may require the mortgage servicer to cancel mortgage insurance coverage upon the borrower's request when the principal balance of the loan is 80% or less of the property's current value.
 The Homeowners Protection Act of 1998, or HOPA, also requires the automatic termination of BPMI on most loans when the LTV ratio, based upon the original property value and amortized loan balance, reaches 78%, and provides for cancellation of BPMI upon a borrower's request when the LTV ratio, based on the current value of the property, reaches 80%, upon satisfaction of the conditions set forth in HOPA.
+See "- Regulation-Federal Mortgage-Related Laws and Regulations-Homeowners Protection Act of 1988" below.
 In addition, some states impose their own mortgage insurance notice and cancellation requirements on mortgage loan servicers.